Video Game: Star Fox 2

-- The Psycho Rangers: The Star Wolf Team.
+- The Psycho Rangers: The Wolf Team, AKA Star Wolf.
 This would have been the first appearance of them.

 - Variable Mix: All over the place, the music would change if you were inside or outside a missile base/battleship, the map screen would change to a more hurried tone if Corneria was taking excessive amounts of damage, etc.